 Report in writing to USPS Project Manager prevailing conditions that will adversely affect satisfactory execution of the Work of this Section.
 Do not proceed with Work until unsatisfactory conditions have been corrected.

-By beginning Work, Contractor accepts conditions and assumes responsibility for correcting unsuitable conditions encountered at no additional cost to the United States Postal Service.
+By beginning Work, Contractor accepts conditions and assumes responsibility for correcting unsuitable conditions encountered at no additional cost to USPS.

 INSTALLATION